Regrets are fine to have as long as you act on them.

 Let discuss the Common Regrets trader make

-- I wish I would have closed out once Stop loss was triggered as opposed to a 20% loss.
+- I wish I would have closed out at a 2% loss as opposed to a 20% loss.

-Traders who had a high win percentage but were unwilling to cut the few losers they had stood a worse chance of success than a newer trader with an inferior system that is willing to get out of a bad trade early.
+A breakthrough in my trading came from the realization that success doesn’t boil down to know what is going to happen next in order to make it in this business.
+In fact, traders who had a high win percentage but were unwilling to cut the few losers they had stood a worse chance of success than a newer trader with an inferior system that is willing to get out of a bad trade early.
+Another helpful note is to fear your losses getting bigger than they currently are to give you a proper view of the risk of the market.

 Regrets Should Turn Into Your Trading Rules

 Once you’ve clearly identified your top 3 regrets, you have something to work with.
-Specifically, you can turn the regrets into trading rules for long term success.
+Specifically, you can turn the antithesis of your regrets into trading rules.
+This will do two things that will benefit you: